-It should be noted that an assumption of a person’s placement in a certain adopter category for one product does not imply that person will also occupy the same category for other products.
+It should be noted, an assumption of a person’s placement in a certain adopter category for one product does not imply that person will also occupy the same category for other products.
 For example, someone who is an Innovator for one product may be a Laggard for another.
-However, with research, marketers may find that an individual’s adopter classification for one product applies across a similar set of products.
-For instance, those classified as Innovators for computer hardware may have a high probability of being categorized the same for computer software.
-This assumption may be necessary as a software company develops its target marketing strategies in advance of the launch a new product.
+However, with research marketers may find that an individual’s adopter classification for one product applies across a similar set of products.
+For instance, those classified as Innovators for new fitness routines may have a high probability of being categorized the same for high-performance energy drinks.
+This assumption may be necessary as an energy drink company develops its target marketing strategies in advance of the launch a new product.

 Additionally, marketers should not view an adopter category as being a single market segment.
 Instead, each adopter classification consists of multiple market segments that together make up the category.
 For example, the Early Majority may be made up of many markets that can be segmented on different variables, such as geographic location, age, income, etc. Consequently, aiming to satisfy all customers in an adopter category using a single marketing plan is likely not an effective strategy.